Skip to content

 Mineral poisons are the toxic metals and a small group of non-metals.
 Arsenic in groundwater across West Bengal, Bihar and Assam, lead in surma and old paint, mercury in vermilion and amalgam, and yellow phosphorus from rodenticide paste and firecracker manufacture are the four that an Indian state FSL sees most often.
 The Reinsch test, in which a copper foil is dipped into acidified gastric contents and turns black if arsenic, mercury, antimony or bismuth is present, is the classical screening tool that still appears in CFSL Hyderabad and SFSL bench notes.
 The Marsh test, which converts arsenic to arsine gas and deposits a metallic mirror on a heated glass tube, is the historical confirmatory and the one that finished the Lafarge case in 1840.

 Vegetable poisons cover the alkaloids and the cardiac glycosides.
 Strychnine from Strychnos nux-vomica, opium and its morphine and codeine alkaloids, atropine and hyoscyamine from Datura stramonium and D. metel, ricin from castor seed, abrin from Abrus precatorius, and the glycosides digitalin from Digitalis and oleandrin from Cerbera odollam are all part of Indian medico-legal practice.
-Cerbera odollam in Kerala, often called the suicide tree, accounted for over fifty deaths annually in the Calicut and Kollam districts at the height of its use in the early 2000s.
+Cerbera odollam in Kerala, often called the suicide tree, accounted for roughly 49 deaths annually across Kerala between 1989 and 1999, with the highest burden recorded in the southern districts of Trivandrum and Kollam.

 Animal poisons include the venoms of the Big Four Indian snakes (cobra, krait, Russell's viper, saw-scaled viper), scorpion venom from Hottentotta tamulus, hymenoptera stings, and marine toxins like tetrodotoxin (occasionally seen in pufferfish from Andhra and Tamil Nadu coast) and ciguatera.
 Synthetic poisons are the modern dominators: barbiturates and benzodiazepines on the pharmaceutical side, organophosphates (chlorpyrifos, monocrotophos, dimethoate) on the agricultural side, and aluminium phosphide on the grain-storage side.